nathanmarz/cascalog/README.markdown

 2. Cascalog requires Cascading 1.1
 3. Any custom operations must be compiled into the jar you give to Hadoop for running jobs

-# Questions or Concerns?
+# Questions?

 Google group: [cascalog-user](http://groups.google.com/group/cascalog-user)

-IRC: Come chat in the #cascading room on freenode
+IM: Come chat in the #cascading room on freenode

 # Priorities for Cascalog development